ggldnl/cobalt/ToF_calibration/README.md

-# ToF sensors calibration
+# ToF sensors

-Before going on with the installation of the code it is necessary to configure the sensors.
+Before using the sensors it is necessary to configure them.
 Being identical they will have the same address on the I2C bus.
-It is necessary to connect them to the RPi, start the script and select the new address to be associate them, which will be stored in their EPROM.
+It is necessary to connect and disable (with the `xshut` pin to LOW) all of them, activate them one at a time using the standard address and change it before moving on to the next.
+Once you change the address, you can't turn the sensor off, otherwise it will reset and discard the changes.
-To do so, i'll use [these API](https://github.com/pimoroni/VL53L0X-python/tree/master/python).
-Dependencies: `smbus2`, `vl53l1x`.
-At this point `smbus2` should already be installed.
+I used [these python API](https://github.com/pimoroni/VL53L0X-python/tree/master/python) that are apparently a wrapper for an official c library provided by the manufacturer.
+I'll need to use the [core library](http://www.st.com/content/st_com/en/products/embedded-software/proximity-sensors-software/stsw-img005.html) directly or a c++ wrapper.